mrc4tt/matchzy-fshost/README.md

 - `.switch` Switches the side (For knife winner, after the knife round)
 - `.stop` Restore the backup of the current round (Both teams need to type .stop to restore the current round)
 - `.tac` Starts a tactical timeout
 - `.coach <side>` Starts coaching the specified side.
-Example: `.coach t` to start coaching terrorist side!
+Example: `.coach t` to start coaching the terrorist side!

 ### Practice Mode Commands